loppy1243/cube/README.md

 since it uses macros I have elsewhere on my computer and collecting those all here etc. etc. would be a pain.
 There is, however, a compiled version included as `writeup/writeup.pdf`.

-The Julia program for generating tilings is `cube.jl`.
+The Julia program for generating tilings is `src/Cube.jl`.
 To install dependencies, open a Julia prompt in this directory and type
 ```
 julia> import Pkg